ICEBAR Orlando: A Cool Place to Chill

 If you plan to drink and purchase your tickets ahead of time, the Expedition Package would be your best bet (one entry + two drinks).

-Otherwise a Groupon is your next best bet (entry + drink + appetizer).
+Otherwise an ICEBAR Orlando Groupon is your next best bet (entry + drink + appetizer).
 Keep in mind, the Groupon does not allow you to make a reservation online, so you’ll need to show your receipt at the door.

-The ICEBAR was a fun, one-time experience.
+ICEBAR Orlando was a fun, one-time experience.
 Now that it’s finally cooled down in Florida, I’ll be spending my quiet time indoors with some hot cinnamon tea and Netflix.